kyvycodes/Artsy/README.md

 Artsy is an application that allows users to sell thier vintage art.
-Love your artwork but it no longer fits your home or decor.
+Love your artwork but it no longer fits your home or decor?
 Sell it on Artsy.

 Currently building...